ErezSarig/Common_startingPoint/README.md

 # Common startingPoint

 This QGiS project is a go-to **startingPoint** for new projects.
-Built with ready made project's settings, styling and easy to use tools and functions embbeded in project's variables and Expression engine.
+Built with ready made project's settings, styling and easy to use tools and functions embbeded in various methods, mostly using project's variables, Macros and Expression engine.

 <ins>**Important:**</ins>

-**Enabling of macros is needed for tools to work** <br>
+**Enabling of macros when launching is needed for tools to work** <br>
 **DEM Layer of the area is needed for terrain analysis tools**

 ## Groups and layers

-Project's layers-tree is built to keep focus on the user's **working layers** while structuring styled and improved **background** imagery and also keeping easy access to the **Tools and draft** layers group.
+Project's layers-tree is built to keep focus on the user's **working layers** while structuring styled and improved **background** imagery and keeping fast access to the **Tools and draft** layers group.
 > **Layers** group is used to store your project's working layers, which you would usually toogle through often, separately from more basic and stationary layers.

 > **Background** is combined from different layers styled using blend modes to create an improved background imagery.